 There are times when you can end a broadband deal without having to pay anything.
 Do any of these circumstances feel familiar?
-If so, you might be free to switch without penalty.
+If so, you might be free to switch without cancellation charges.

 Cancelling broadband if you’re out of contract

-If you’re outside the minimum term of your broadband service, you’re free to leave whenever you like without cost.
+If you’re outside the minimum term of your broadband service, you’re free to leave whenever you like without an early exit fee.
 The only catch is you'll usually have to give your provider 30 days' notice.

 Many of us let our broadband package run past the initial term and never question it.
 So, if it’s been a while since you switched, but you're not sure whether your contract has ended, you should get in touch with your broadband provider.
 Ask how many months are left on your current deal.
 Most of the time, you can now find this information very easily by logging into your online account.